 There is also no charge to IDFG Hunter Education students or instructors.
 We support those volunteers as the area “Hunter Proficiency Center”, a term coined by Dan Papp of IDFG.
 We also host other volunteer based groups such as Boy Scouts, Civil Air Patrol, and Search & Rescue for free as well.

 Family or individual memberships are currently $300 a year from January to December.
 Family means primary member, spouse, and all children living in the home under 18.
 There are no day-use fees on top of this, just the flat annual dues.
 All proceeds go into development and improvement of the facility.
-Five year memberships are available for $800 and a Lifetime membership is $2500, $2000 for seniors 65 and over.
+Lifetime membership (when available) is $2500, $2000 for seniors 65 and over.

 What does one get as a member?
 FRGC has six separate, main firing lines.
 They are multiple use lines, but are called “Rifle” and “Pistol” lines.
 Each is a concrete floored, metal roof covered line with benches and tables.
 Rifle is a minimum 30 position, 400-yard flat range with longer distances possible shooting up hill.
 The main pistol bay is a minimum 20 position, 50-yard range.
 The other 4 pistol bays are approx. 25 yard ranges.
 Bays are numbered for scheduling and match purposes as 1-8 as one enters the facility, with the main Pistol line being Bay 7, followed by Bay 8 and the Rifle line.
 Members also have access to the club building for shelter and heat as well as target shacks with a variety of targets for their use.
 Activities are scheduled outside of general usage which members receive in a newsletter or check on our website.
 They can attend numerous shooting events.
 Or they can just go plink.
 The range is kept open year around for member access.
 Most importantly, one is sharing a safe range with other shooters who value a safe and friendly shooting environment.